 Middle Eastern Salad (Zalata)

-So we’re into the second week of January, and I don’t know about you, but I’m still doing my best to eat healthier.
-As promised, I’m focusing on healthier recipes this month.
-Which brings us to the topic of this post, Middle Eastern salad.
+This Class Middle Eastern Salad, or Zalata recipe couldn’t be simpler to prepare, yet the addicting flavor can’t be denied.
+And since we’re focusing on healthier recipes this month, what’s better than a healthy salad?
 The word for “salad” in Assyrian is “zalata.”
 So no fancy or hard to pronounce name for this salad, it’s simply called “salad,” or “zalata.”
 Does that word sound familiar to you?
 This is where I remind you that many words have an Assyrian origin.
 If I sound like the dad in My Big Fat Greek Wedding, I’m totally ok with that!

 How Do You Make A Middle Eastern Salad?

 Good news, this Middle Eastern salad is pretty simple to make.
 There’s a very good chance that the vegetables you need are already in your refrigerator.
 I’m talking tomato, cucumber, onion, and lettuce, you have those right?
 I also add mint, which is the only ingredient that you might not have on hand.
 Luckily, I have mint growing in my garden (that I dug up from my mom’s garden, prior to selling her house).
 The vegetables in this salad are chopped, then added to a bowl.
 To finish off the salad, a simple salad dressing is added.
 All you’ll need for this dressing is lemon juice, olive oil, dried mint, salt, and black pepper.
 This simple dressing enhances the flavor of the salad and brings out the natural taste of the fresh vegetables used.

 What to Serve with Middle Eastern Salad